alexpechkarev/places-autocomplete-js/README.md

 ```
 ### Configuration

-The `PlacesAutocompleteJs` class is initialized with a configuration object.
+The `PlacesAutocomplete` class is initialized with a configuration object.

 | Parameter                | Type     | Required | Description                                                                                                |
 |--------------------------|----------|----------|------------------------------------------------------------------------------------------------------------|